In This Review

 - If you have a larger dog, you must administer multiple tablets a day (up to four) during the initial administration period, meaning you will have to buy a larger volume of product.

-Note that the following dosages are for the initial four to six week period.
+A: Note that the following dosages are for the initial four to six-week period.
 For dosage after this period, consult your vet.

 - Dogs less than 20 lbs. receive one tablet per day.